Neutron scattering and muSR investigations of the spin liquid state with quenched disorder in LuCuGaO4: Introduction

-Previous studies of \lucu also suggest that the copper and gallium ions are randomly distributed on the sites of the bilayer and consequently that \lucu is both spin and charge frustrated~\cite{cava_1998}.
-Indeed, despite a Curie-Weiss temperature of $\theta_{CW} = -69$ K, no magnetic ordering or freezing transition is observed down to 0.4 K where a broad peak in the ac-susceptibility is currently attributed to a spin glass transition \cite{cava_1998}.
-The primary difference between those $RMM'$O$_4$ with high temperature freezing transitions and \lucu is the presence of (only) $s = 1/2$ moments.
-In this paper we use polarized neutron scattering, $\mu$SR and neutron spectroscopy to produce a detailed microscopic characterization of LuCuGaO$_4$ which suggests that such a state exists, even in the presence of strong structural disorder.
+Studies of \lucu also suggest that the copper and gallium ions are randomly distributed on the sites of the bilayer and consequently that \lucu is both spin and charge frustrated~\cite{cava:1998}.
+Indeed, despite a Curie-Weiss temperature of $\theta_{CW} = -69$ K, no magnetic ordering or freezing transition is observed down to 0.4 K where a broad peak in the ac-susceptibility is currently attributed to a spin glass transition \cite{cava:1998}.

+The primary difference between those $RMM'$O$_4$ with high temperature freezing transitions and \lucu is the presence of (only) $S=1/2$ moments.
+In Table~\ref{weisstempstab} we list frustration indices for compounds with diamagnetic rare earth and a single magnetic ion on the triangular bilayer.
+If the conventional frustration index ($\theta_{CW}/T_g$) is normalized to the size of the moment, we see that \lucu is considerably more frustrated than the large moment systems.
+Since the systems typically are interpreted as freezing (hence we employ $T_g$ not $T_N$ in our frustration indices), we suggest that fluctuations are considerably more important in \lucuns.
+In this paper we use polarized neutron scattering, $\mu$SR and neutron spectroscopy to produce a detailed microscopic characterization of LuCuGaO$_4$ which shows that a correlated state with fluctuations on many timescales exists, even in the presence of strong structural disorder.
+This state contrasts with a classical spin glass, where the fluctuations become extremely slow below the freezing transition.